emarberg/involution-braid-relations/README.md

 The code in this repository implements the algorithms described in the paper "Braid relations for Demazure conjugation in affine Coxeter groups" by Eric Marberg.
-The main program takes a twisted Coxeter system (W, S, *) as input, and tries to compute a minimal set of word relations which span and preserve all sets of involution words for twisted involutions in the group W.
+The main program takes a twisted Coxeter system as input, and tries to compute a minimal set of "braid relations" which span and preserve all sets of involution words for twisted involutions in the provided Coxeter group.

 ## Setup
 1. Create a virtual environment: `virtualenv -p python3.5 py3`